Pupillage

 Over the years, advocates have formed associations of advocates throughout South Africa.
 Ten of these have formed an umbrella association called the General Council of the Bar (the GCB) of which they are members.

-A newly admitted advocate may practise from the moment she or he has been admitted.
+A newly admitted advocate may practise from the moment she or he has been admitted, after completing Practical Vocational Training as prescribed by the Legal Practice Act.

 • the study of an up-to-date syllabus produced each year by the GCB’s National Bar Examinations Board (NBEB) comprising judges and senior advocates,